 Due to the extended processing time of the VA, it is not recommended that students rely on VA payments to arrive prior to Vanderbilt’s payment deadline.
 We suggest that all students have a plan to cover their living expenses until VA educational benefits are paid.
 The VA can take as long as 6-8 weeks to process certifications for VA educational benefits.

 The activity fee and health insurance fees are not covered by VA educational benefits because those fees are not mandatory for all students at Vanderbilt.
 Additional information regarding the waiver of these fees may be found at activity fee waiver or a student health insurance waiver.
-Maintenance fees in the Owen Graduate School of Management are also not approved for VA educational benefits.
+Maintenance and orientation fees in the Owen Graduate School of Management are also not approved for VA educational benefits.

 Executive Master of Business Administration

 The VA considers the programs offered by the School of Nursing to be distance programs.
 Please note that the effective Monthly Housing Allowance rate for those enrolled solely in distance learning is one-half the national average MHA.
 For more information, click here.